RamenVentures/Operating-Manual/README.md

 **If yes**, we [start helping](#how-we-help-our-portfolio-companies).

 **If not yet**, we share our analysis and feedback.

+### Making Follow-On Investments

+#### Our Follow-On Investment Goal
+To decide whether or not to make additional investments in a company.

+#### Our Follow-On Investment Questions
+##### 1. Is _this still_ the future?
+- Do we believe in their current mission?
+- Do we believe in their current vision?

+##### 2. Are _these_ founders creating it?
+- What is their one metric that matters?
+- What is its month-over-month growth?
+- Is market pull creating exponential growth?
+- Are they executing in the top 5%?
+- Do they send regular, clear, and concise monthly updates?
+- Are they raising an up-round led by one or more tier-1 VCs?

+#### Our Follow-On Investment Requirements
+Access to a Data Room that includes your:

+1. Past and Current Financing Documents
+  - Subscription/Share Purchase Agreements
+  - SAFEs, Kisses, and Convertible Notes
+  - Right of First Refusal and Co-Sale Agreements
+  - Side Letters
+2. Key Metrics
+  - Your one metric that matters

+#### Our Follow-On Investment Next Steps
+**If yes**, we send you more money.
+**If no**, we continue helping as we always have.

 ## How We Help Our Portfolio Companies
 > "The only thing that matters is getting to Product/Market fit.” \- Marc Andreessen